lenn0n13/dentalism-app/README.md

-### Simple Front-End Web Development Boilerplate
+### Dentalism Web App

-A boilerplate for starting a new project using the following technologies:
+Using the following technologies:

 ⭐ React 18